Battle of Tampico (1829): Battle

-The Spanish landed on Cabo Rojo on 26 July, and by 29 July began their advance on Tampico.
+The Spanish landed on Cabo Rojo on 26 July and, by 29 July, began their advance on Tampico.
 The army advanced north along the coast for the next several days, occasionally skirmishing with and coming under fire from Mexican forces.
 News of the Spanish landing reached the Mexican government on 2 August, spurring the government to call on state governors to raise militias.
-As the Spanish had not instituted a naval blockade, Mexican General Antonio López de Santa Anna was able to sail north from Veracruz with 1000 men to reinforce Tampico.
-The city of Tampico was itself evacuated by Mexican authorities to ensure the Spanish could not recruit collaborators from the town.
+As the Spanish had not instituted a naval blockade, Mexican General Antonio López de Santa Anna could sail north from Veracruz with 1000 men to reinforce Tampico.
+Mexican authorities evacuated the city of Tampico to ensure the Spanish could not recruit collaborators from the town.

 Barradas continued to advance into early August, winning minor skirmishes against Mexican forces and capturing Tampico Alto.
 The Spanish reached Tampico on 5 August and occupied the port soon after, but not before the Mexican defenders had evacuated and stripped the town of all supplies.
-After their withdrawal, Mexican forces consolidated in the town of Altamira to wait for more reinforcements.
+After their withdrawal, Mexican forces consolidated in Altamira to wait for more reinforcements.
 Santa Anna arrived on 11 August, moving the Mexican army to the mouth of the Pánuco River, just north of Tampico.
-On the 15th, Barradas ordered the Spanish fleet to set sail for Cuba to gather reinforcements and began to send foraging parties into the nearby countryside, resulting in skirmishes with Mexican units.
-The next day, 1800 Spanish soldiers advanced northwards toward Altamira in search of supplies, but their advance was hindered by Mexican skirmishers and no supplies were found at Altamira.
+On the 15th, Barradas ordered the Spanish fleet to set sail for Cuba to gather reinforcements.
+He began to send foraging parties into the nearby countryside, resulting in skirmishes with Mexican units.
+The next day, 1800 Spanish soldiers advanced northwards toward Altamira for supplies, but Mexican skirmishes hindered their advance, and they didn't find any supplies at Altamira.
 Santa Anna counterattacked on the night of 20 August, unsuccessfully attempting to infiltrate the Spanish positions but successfully withdrawing afterward.

-Mexican reinforcements continued to arrive over the next several days while the Spanish built a fort on the left bank of the Panuco river.
-Barradas continued to launch probing attacks into the Mexican positions, but was unable to breakout into the countryside.
-On 7 September a large Mexican division of 5000 men arrived to reinforce Santa Ana, while Barradas' army suffered severe attrition from disease and lack of supply.
-On 8 September Santa Anna requested that Barradas surrender unconditionally, which the Spanish general refused, leading to further negotiations.
-On the 9th a large storm disrupted both armies by flooding earthworks and causing many Mexican militiamen to desert; the next day, Santa Anna ordered an attack with his professional troops on the Spanish riverside fort, which was repulsed with 127 Mexican dead and 191 wounded compared to 104 Spanish dead and 66 wounded.
+Mexican reinforcements continued to arrive over the next several days while the Spanish built a fort on the left bank of the Pánuco River.
+Barradas continued to launch probing attacks into the Mexican positions but could not break into the countryside.
+On 7 September, a large Mexican division of 5000 men arrived to reinforce Santa Ana, while Barradas' army suffered severe attrition from disease and lack of supplies.
+On 8 September, Santa Anna requested that Barradas surrender unconditionally, which the Spanish general refused, leading to further negotiations.
+On the 9th, a large storm disrupted both armies by flooding earthworks and causing many Mexican militiamen to desert; the next day, Santa Anna ordered an attack with his professional troops on the Spanish riverside fort, which the Spanish repulsed with 127 Mexicans dead and 191 wounded compared to 104 Spanish dead and 66 wounded.
 At 3:00 pm that afternoon, junior Spanish officers decided to draft an instrument of surrender, which Barradas ratified.
 Under the terms of the surrender, the Spanish army gave up its weapons, was allowed safe passage back to Cuba, and was obliged to sign a vow not to take up arms against Mexico in the future.
 Barradas departed for New Orleans soon after to secure transport for the army back to Cuba, while Santa Ana was proclaimed a hero in Mexico.